beginning of content

 The womb and surrounding structures.

-Are there any alternatives to an abdominal hysterectomy?
+Are there any alternatives?

-What will happen if I decide not to have the operation or the operation is delayed?
+What will happen if I decide not to have the procedure or the procedure is delayed?

 Your doctor will monitor your condition and try to control your symptoms.

-You may feel that you would prefer to put up with your symptoms rather than have an operation.
-Your gynaecologist will tell you the risks of not having an operation.
+You may feel that you would prefer to put up with your symptoms rather than have a procedure.
+Your gynaecologist will tell you the risks of not having a procedure.

 Sometimes your gynaecologist may need to leave your cervix behind.
 This is called a subtotal hysterectomy.
 Some patients ask their gynaecologist for a subtotal hysterectomy.
-You can discuss this with your healthcare team before the operation.
+You can discuss this with your healthcare team before the procedure.

 If you experience any of the following symptoms, contact your healthcare team:

-What does the operation involve?
+What does the procedure involve?

 They will make a cut on your abdomen, usually on your 'bikini' line or downwards from your belly button (and in some cases from above your belly button).